Dragonborne Flame Runner

 Traits

-• Flame Resilience: The Flame Runner has resistance to fire damage.
+• Flame Resilience: Resistance to fire damage.

 Actions